 Freyja graduated from 3D Design at Brighton University in 2011.
 During her degree, she won a scholarship to Nagoya University of Arts, which provided an inspiring insight to Japanese design culture, a core continuing source of inspiration in both her personal and professional life.

 Her HUSH chair is in production by Raskl Design and has been part of multiple exhibitions and articles.
 In 2012 she was awarded the London Design Museum Residency and her past clients include Selfridges and Unilever.

 Freyja has recently returned to London after two years living and working in Tokyo.
-During her stay she attained JLPT3 Japanese Language proficiency and spent time working with Nendo and Kengo Kuma and completed the prestigious Daiwa Scholarship.
+During her stay she attained JLPT3 Japanese Language proficiency and spent time working with Nendo and Kengo Kuma whilst completing the prestigious Daiwa Scholarship.
 She was awarded the Furniture Makers Guild Bursary to undertake her studies at the RCA.

 She is joined by Catriona Sutter, a Design Engineer who has experience in different fields of Product Design and Development; including Dyson Ltd; a company famous for it’s design and innovation ethos as well as a strong British heritage.

 Having met at the University of Brighton, Freyja and Catriona have formed a complimentary partnership of creativity and technical knowledge; developing a unique brand or “niche” as two female designers in a male dominated industry.